ryanduchin/music-video-collector/README.md

 * user show view is showing ALL posts and playlists --> need to nest route resource and make new collection

-** delete logic is not working/saving to database

 O4 - add logic to submit to the modals to the database -after fetch problem, optimize new post modal and song show view - looks